RentsByDean/ghost-launcher/docs/DEPLOY_AWS.md

 # AWS Deployment (Amplify Hosting)

-This project is a monorepo (root Next.js app + `packages/*` workspaces).
+This project is a single Next.js (App Router) application at the repository root.
 The simplest way to deploy on AWS is Amplify Hosting, which supports Next.js SSR out of the box.

 ## 1) Prepare the repo
 - We removed Heroku artifacts (`Procfile`, `heroku-postbuild`).
-- Added `amplify.yml` at the repo root with `appRoot: apps/web` so Amplify builds the Next.js app in the monorepo.
+- Added `amplify.yml` at the repo root with `appRoot: .` so Amplify builds the Next.js app at the repo root.

 ## 2) Create an Amplify App
 1. In the AWS Console, open Amplify → Hosting → Get started.
 2. Connect your GitHub repo and select the branch to deploy.
-3. In “Monorepo app root”, set to `.` (the Next.js app lives at the repository root; shared packages live under `packages/`).
+3. In “Monorepo app root”, set to `.` (the Next.js app lives at the repository root).
 4. Amplify will auto-detect `amplify.yml` at the repo root.
 Confirm the build settings.

 ## 3) Create the uploads bucket (S3)